flipcoder/singlefile/README.md

 # singlefile

-This script allows you to create web apps using a single source file, where you create and run your app with client, server, template, and style code embedded in just one file.
-This is great for small projects and demos.
+Create and run web apps using a single source file.
+Client, server, template/markup, and style code is embedded in just one file This is great for prototyping small projects and demos.

 I have plans to make this very flexible, such as having it work with different languages, stacks, and base configurations.

-Scripts support a shebang line, so you'll be able to simply execute the file and have all the necessary temporary files generated when you run it.
+Scripts support a shebang line (except in the case of TypeScript), so you'll be able to simply execute the file and have all the necessary temporary files generated when you run it.

+**Currently supports**: JS, ES6, TypeScript, CoffeeScript, LiveScript

+**Examples Included**: React.js, Electron

 # Setup